moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/remix.md

 ## Deploying a Contract to your ContainerChain Using Remix {: #deploying-a-contract-to-your-containerchain-using-remix }

 Now you can deploy the contract by navigating to the **Deployment** sidebar option.
 You need to change the topmost **ENVIRONMENT** dropdown from **JavaScript VM** to **Injected Web3**.
-This tells Remix to use the MetaMask injected provider, which will point it to your Moonbeam development node.
-If you wanted to try this using another Moonbeam network, you would have to connect MetaMask to the correct network instead of your local development node.
+This tells Remix to use the MetaMask injected provider, which will point it to your EVM ContainerChain, so long as the selected network in your MetaMask is your EVM ContainerChain.
+If you need to change your network in MetaMask, you can easily do so, and Remix will update your account balances to reflecting the network change.

 As soon as you select **Injected Web3**, you will be prompted to allow Remix to connect to your MetaMask account.